 By looking closely at art, children learn how to enjoy it, and how to think creatively.
 The observation skills they acquire will extend beyond the walls of the classroom, and enable them to notice the world around them through a more creative lens.

 Thinking creatively helps them develop skills that will enhance their performance in other classes.
 Our students develop the ability to think outside the box!

-During the course of the school year, you can look forward to seeing many exciting examples of our students’ artwork on this site.
+During the course of the school year, you can look forward to seeing many exciting examples of our students’ artwork throughout the hallways of our school and on this site.

 From grades K – 12, the DKJA curriculum values and shows great pride in our student’s artistic accomplishments!

 If you are interested in becoming involved as a volunteer in any of our art rooms, as well as Meet the Masters , please do not hesitate to call any of the Arts faculty.

 Visual Arts teachers: Mrs. Allie Hasson, Ceramics and LS Art - Mr. Cory Laub,HS Graphic Design - Mrs. Carol Routman - Middle and LS Art - Mrs. Anita Schwartz -HS Art